1. I am going to be doing this for a while, so I may as well go ahead and become the best caregiver I can be.

 I finally concluded that we were living in a cave.
 We had stopped doing the things that made us happy; and the normal things we were doing when we were living our life.
 I decided we had to start living our life in the way we had before the diagnosis of Alzheimer's.

 Once we started living our life the situation became more normal.
 As a result, I started acting "normal, and my mother started acting more normal also.
+This is what happens when you make it to Alzheimer's World.

 5. I wonder what would happen if we started "living our life".
 Would we both feel like we are living our life?